Protowalker/MenuLib_OSTW/Readme.md

 Currently requires a custom version of OSTW available at https://github.com/pielover928/Overwatch-Script-To-Workshop This readme will change when OSTW is updated to not require this fork.

+By using `SingleHUDMenu` instead of `Menu`, you can trade element count for HUD count.